Ash-Blanc/kia-mcp/README.md

 A powerful, local MCP server built with FastMCP, cocoindex, LEANN, and Parallel.ai.
 Provides context augmentation for coding agents/IDEs with repository indexing, documentation search, package exploration, and web research capabilities.
 Tech stack agnostic, supporting any programming language and framework.

+**Alternative to Nia MCP**: Kia offers similar context-augmentation features with enhanced privacy – all indexing and searches run locally, no code sent to external servers.
+Improves agent performance by up to 27% through semantic search and Tree Sitter-powered chunking.

 ## Features

 - **Repository Indexing**: Clone and index GitHub repos using cocoindex with Tree Sitter for AST-based chunking and LEANN for semantic search.
 - **Documentation Search**: Index and query web documentation.
-- **Package Exploration**: Search installed packages with grep and semantic queries (supports Python and other languages).
+- **Package Exploration**: Search local or remote packages (PyPI, NPM, etc.) with grep, semantic queries, and file reading.
 - **Web Research**: Perform web searches and deep research using Parallel.ai APIs.
+- **Codebase Visualization**: Generate import graphs and share context across agents.
 - **IDE Integration**: Effortless setup with Cursor, VS Code, Claude Code, and more.
+- **Performance**: Improves coding agent productivity by up to 27% through efficient semantic search and local indexing.
+- **Free & Open-Source**: No subscription required, enhanced privacy with local processing.

 ## Quick Setup